01 Getting Started

 configured actions

 Save and preview the project.
 Navigate to the second page of your project.
-When viewing the network source, the Salesforce Action ran on the second page, despite the fact that the power table is on the first page.
+When viewing the network source, the Salesforce Action ran on the second page despite the power table being on the first.
 This can waste resources and mean a longer page loading time.

 page 2 loading